FAQs For Snowbirds And Retirees In Florida

 Retirees have always made up a large percentage of our clients.
 Florida has no state income tax, no estate tax and a desirable homestead tax exemption.
 Add to that gorgeous beaches, world-class golf courses, a variety of shopping alternatives, quality health care services, plenty of parks and open spaces, and a wide variety of cultural experiences, and our Sarasota/Manatee area is a clear winner.

 Whether you are looking for a gated community with an assortment of amenities or a peaceful neighborhood without deed restrictions, we recommend that you work with an experienced real estate agent who can assist you in narrowing down the alternatives.
 There are many lifestyle choices for retirees in our market, with several more under development.
 Once you decide upon a community, our attorneys are here to explain how the closing process may differ from your state of origin, to help you understand the subdivision restrictions, and to review your purchase contract before you sign it.
-And after you move in, we are here to review or modify your existing estate planning documents.

 Q. We plan to purchase a new home from a nationwide builder.
 The contract is almost 50 pages and the sales representative said that we don’t need a lawyer.
 Do we?